764664/SimpleBlog/README.md

 Written with Ruby.
 Using Sinatra as web server and redcarpet as markdown parser.

-##Deploy
+##Installation

 1. Install Ruby. [rvm](https://rvm.io) is recommended.

 2. Install dependencies.

-	gem install sinatra thin redcarpet
+	bundle install

 3. Start.

 	ruby main.rb

-4. If you need to host multiple web sites in one vps, use nginx as reverse proxy.
+4. If you need to host multiple web sites in one vps, use nginx for reverse proxy.

 ##Tips

-The first line of the markdown file is seen as the title of the post.
+The first line of the markdown file is considered as the title of the post.